Fission360/Turbo-Mini-AS/README.md

 # What is this thing?
-It's a mod to give your V0.1 significantly better part cooling performance
+It's a mod that hopes to improve your V0.1's part cooling performance.

 # Why would I want this over the stock fans?